KuyaWes33/SGCHymnsCatalog/README.md

 ### A custom domain

-Add it under **Domain management** in the Netlify site settings, point the domain's DNS at Netlify using the records they show you, and the certificate is issued on its own.
+Add it under Settings then Pages, point the domain's DNS at GitHub using the records in their documentation, then tick **Enforce HTTPS** once the certificate is issued.
 A `.org` reads right for a church.

-Settle this before telling the congregation.
-An installed app remembers the address it was installed from, so moving afterwards means everyone installs it again, and saved hymns and text size do not come with them.

 ### Limits

-Netlify's free tier allows about 100 GB of traffic a month.
-This app is roughly 8 MB including every tune, and a phone stores it after the first visit rather than fetching it again, so a congregation is nowhere near.
+GitHub Pages allows a site of up to 1 GB and about 100 GB of traffic a month.
+This app is roughly 8 MB including every tune, so neither is close.

 ---